jasonpa301/farms-frontend/README.md

-### Solita farms frontend
+# Solita farms frontend
 This is a vue app created to be the frontend for the Solita Dev Academy pre-assignment.
 The project was created using Vue CLI and runs locally.

 I chose to use vue as it is a language I am familiar with and it is convenient to use with pre-existing components and libraries using NPM.

 [The backend of the project is located here](https://github.com/jasonpa301/farms-backend)

-#### Features
+## Features
 The application displays data from different farms.
 These features are included:
--Display all readings in a table
+- Display all readings in a table
--Filter readings table (by Farm, Reading Type and date) -Display farm addresses and locations on interactive map -Add new farm form
+- Filter readings table (by Farm, Reading Type and date)
+- Display farm addresses and locations on interactive map
+- Add new farm form
--Add new reading form
+- Add new reading form
--Charts that show monthly average readings
+- Charts that show monthly average readings

-#### Requirements
+## Requirements
--node (created with node v16.13.1)
+- node (created with node v16.13.1)
--npm  (created with npm v8.1.2)
+- npm  (created with npm v8.1.2)

-#### Project setup
+## Project setup

 Clone the repo, then install dependencies:
 ```